 Groups by Coalitions

-One of the main problems encountered during the hackathon was that sixteen out of eighteen groups (16/18) were formed by coalitions of schools (i.e. 3 students from school A and 3 students of school B).
-We made clear during ideation that they couldn’t form groups by schools, that they had to mix, but students resisted being alone so, this created coaltions of schools, as most groups were formed mainly by the joining of two schools.
-This may look good enough, but it shows that students were not joining by ideas, but were simply evading the “No one school team” rule.
-This could be due to an issue during icebreakers and ideation, where students did not mix properly and had the tendency to stay close to their friends.
+One of the main problems encountered during the hackathon was that sixteen out of eighteen groups (16/18) were formed by coalitions of schools (i.e., 3 students from school A and 3 students from school B).
+We made it clear during ideation that they couldn’t form groups by schools—that they had to mix—but students resisted being alone.
+This created coalitions of schools, as most groups were formed mainly by the joining of two schools.
+This may look “good enough,” but it shows that students were not joining by ideas, but were simply evading the “no single-school team” rule.
+This could be due to an issue during icebreakers and ideation, where students did not mix properly and tended to stay close to their friends.

 Lack of Communication

 The main issue encountered during the 2026 Hackathon was communication, or the lack thereof.
-Schools, mentors, teachers and students complained about a clear messaging and communication system, where there was conflicting information that complicated the execution of the hackathon.
-For future years, a clear communication system must be created, including documents outlying everything that a school, mentor, teacher and student should know before, during and after the hackathon.
-The number one most critical part of organization and team management is communication, not only from top to bottom but horizontally within the organizational structure.
+Schools, mentors, teachers, and students had complaints about a lack of a clear messaging and communication system, resulting in conflicting information that complicated the execution of the hackathon.
+For future years, a clear communication system must be created, including documents outlining everything that a school, mentor, teacher, and student should know before, during, and after the hackathon.
+The most critical part of organization and team management is communication—not only from top to bottom but horizontally within the organizational structure.

 Mentor Inexperience

-In Terrassa, out of 16 mentors, only three, including myself, had taken part of a hackathon before.
-This ratio is a recipe for disaster and it proved that way.
-Most mentors had very little knowledge of how to do their job and what to expect, making this hackathon feel a lot more like an actual school than it should have been.
+In Terrassa, out of 16 mentors, only four, including myself, had taken part in a hackathon before.
+This ratio is not ideal.
+Most mentors had very little knowledge of how to do their job or what to expect, making this hackathon feel a lot more like an actual school than it should have been.
+A ratio of 1:1 should be the minimum for a hackathon; last year we had seven new mentors with 11 experienced mentors, a ratio of 2:3, which is fairly balanced.